Annual Call for Proposals

 Additional evaluation criteria for multi-year projects:

 Any multi-year projects selected will be funded on an annual basis subject to a performance review by the OAD.
-These projects will be requested to submit the following information at the time of the annual performance review (at a minimum):
+These projects will be requested to submit the following information at the time of the annual performance review:

 If the annual performance review is not satisfactory, the OAD reserves the right to not continue funding a multi-year project.